 In the Online Browser, properties for all database objects as well as for any active data source connection, its database and/or schema(s) can be viewed in the Properties window.
-When folders are displayed, clicking a folders shows an overview of the folders content in the Properties window.
+When folders are displayed, clicking a folder shows an overview of the folder's content in the Properties window.

 The properties that are displayed in the Properties window depend on the database object that is currently selected in the Online Browser or Design Editor window.
 If an object has child objects, the content of the Properties window changes in accordance with the level to which you expand the object, that is, only properties for expanded items are displayed in the Properties window.

-For the data source connection, DatabaseSpy displays the same properties like in the Project window.
+For the data source connection, DatabaseSpy displays the same properties as it does in the Project window.
 The properties that are displayed when you click on a database in the Online Browser are for information purposes only and cannot be changed.

 For every database object that contains child objects, an overview section is displayed.
 This section provides hyperlinks for counting the number of the individual children of the database object as well as a hyperlink for counting all children of the object.
 Note that the count is retrieved automatically if you expand the object in the Online Browser or show a table in the Design Editor.